Vipul1432/Pdf-summarization-bot/README.md

 ## Executable File

 An executable version of the bot is included in this repository.
-You can simply download the PDFSummarizer.exe file from the repository and run it without needing to install Python or any dependencies.
+You can simply download the PdfInsightBot.exe file from the repository and run it without needing to install Python or any dependencies.

 ## Contributing